An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: Integral Sliding-Mode Parallel Control

 In Subsections~\ref{sec:DISS} and~\ref{sec:SASM}, we have developed an ISMPC scheme to stabilize a general nonlinear system as in~(\ref{nonl}) through PALMs.
 It is shown that the scheme works if a series of LMIs is fulfilled simultaneously.
 Therefore, the universality of such a scheme is questionable, which motivates the study in the remaining of this section.
-To be specific, we will answer the following question in this subsection: for any given stabilizable nonlinear system in~(\ref{nonl}), can one always construct a piecewise integral sliding-mode parallel controller as in~(\ref{cont}) such that the resulting closed-loop control system behaves a stable sliding motion since initially?
+To be specific, we will answer the subsequent question: for any given stabilizable nonlinear system in~(\ref{nonl}), can one always design a piecewise sliding-mode parallel controller as in~(\ref{cont}) such that the resultant closed-loop control system behaves a stable sliding motion since initially?

-In the remaining of this paper, we say that a general non-affine continuous-time nonlinear system in (1) is GAS/GES, if there exists a control law in the form of $\dot{u}\left( t \right) =g\left( x\left( t \right) ,u\left( t \right) \right)$ such that
+In the remaining of this paper, we say that a general non-affine continuous-time nonlinear system in (\ref{nonl}) is GAS/GES, if there exists a control law in the form of $\dot{u}\left( t \right) =g\left( x\left( t \right) ,u\left( t \right) \right)$ such that

 is globally asymptotically/exponentially stable.
 For brevity, we rewrite~(\ref{clcs}) as